calittle/documaker/odee/12.7.0/vagrant/README.md

 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection as the scripts will update the VM to the latest via `yum`.
-   2. The main script is in `scripts\install.sh` - this takes care of installing and deploying the database.
+   2. The main script is in `scripts\install.sh` - this takes care of installing and deploying the software and performing initial configuration.
-   3. Subsequent script files in `userscripts` are executed:
-      1. `01-oipadb1.sh` unpacks and imports the OIPA database artifacts.
-      2. `02-weblogic.sh` creates the WebLogic domain and deploys the applications using the `wls.py` script.
-   5. The installation can be customized, if desired (see [Configuration](#configuration)).
+   3. The installation can be customized, if desired (see [Configuration](#configuration)).
 5. Connect to the database (see [Connecting to Oracle](#connecting-to-oracle-database))
 6. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`.
 You can also [reprovision[(#reprovision)]].